New Mexico First-Time Home Buyer: 2023 Programs and Grants

 NM first-time home buyer programs

-The New Mexico Mortgage Finance Authority (MFA) has two mortgage programs that can help New Mexico first-time home buyers on a low or moderate income.
+The New Mexico Mortgage Finance Authority (MFA) has two mortgage programs to help New Mexico first-time home buyers with low or moderate incomes.
 Both home loan programs offer competitive interest rates and come in the form of a fixed-rate loan.

-You’ll need to be in one of these state-run loan programs if you want to take advantage of the MFA’s down payment assistance program, FirstDown.
+You’ll need to be in one of these state-run loan programs if you want to take advantage of the MFA’s down payment assistance programs.

 New Mexico first-time home buyer program requirements